 It is also assumed, in order to quantify the commitment to training the doctoral students, the equivalence between the ECTS credit and the university credit (CFU).

 These credits are allocated according to the following scheme:

-- 30 ECTS credits in three years for educational activities: this includes lectures, modules, and seminars, plus hours of study, participation to schools, courses and conferences. - 150 ECTS credits for research, culminating in the PhD thesis.
+• 18 ECTS credits in three years for educational activities: this includes lectures, modules, seminars, participation to schools, courses.